 d) ECM-IDLE state to request, when in MUSIM mode, to remove the paging restriction.

+e) ECM-IDLE state, when in MUSIM mode, responding to paging with a Reject Paging Indication that indicates that S1 connection shall be released and no user plane radio bearers shall be established.
+The UE optionally provides the Paging Restriction Information.

 NOTE 1: It is not expected that UE in MUSIM mode will execute UE triggered service request procedure with Leaving/Release Request indication if regulatory prioritized services (e.g. emergency service, emergency callback waiting) are ongoing.

+NOTE 2: It is up to stage 3 to decide the Reject Paging Indication and Release Indicaiton are single or separate indications

-NOTE 2: For a PMIP-based S5/S8, procedure steps (A) are defined in TS 23.402 [2].
+NOTE 3: For a PMIP-based S5/S8, procedure steps (A) are defined in TS 23.402 [2].
 Steps 9 and 11 concern GTP-based S5/S8.